Geeteshkamble/Model/README.md

 **What the application does:**

-1.Processes conversational data to predict sentiment (positive, negative, neutral)
+1. Processes conversational data to predict sentiment (positive, negative, neutral)

-2.Uses NLP techniques to clean and prepare data
+2. Uses NLP techniques to clean and prepare data

-3.Extracts features using TF-IDF
+3. Extracts features using TF-IDF

-4.Trains an SVM classifier to perform sentiment analysis
+4. Trains an SVM classifier to perform sentiment analysis

 **Technologies used:**

-1.Python
+1. Python

-2.Jupyter Notebook
+2. Jupyter Notebook

-3.Natural Language Processing (NLP)
+3. Natural Language Processing (NLP)

-4.Machine Learning
+4. Machine Learning

-5.scikit-learn
+5. scikit-learn